-Artemisia Gentileschi was an important Italian artist who lived from the late 16th Century to the mid 17th Century.
+Artemisia Gentileschi was a crucial Italian artist who lived from the late 16th Century to the mid-17th Century.
 She is known as a woman who broke many gender barriers in her art.

 Artemisia Gentileschi painted many significant works of art as a full-time artist during her lifetime.
-She was an extremely gifted artist who gave a unique perspective on the subject matters she was painting.
+She was an extremely gifted artist who gave a unique perspective on her painting subject.
 Many of her works of art have hidden messages about the repression of women by men.

 Here are some of the most important and significant works of art by Artemisia Gentileschi